induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 are likely to be fabricated".
 And you'd either have to trust me or not trust me and that would probably depend a lot more on your own existing feelings about the case more than it would anything else.
 A more fun (for me anyway) approach is to explain exactly HOW some of these systems work and exactly WHY the charges appear to be so superficially fabricated.
-Interestingly all reasonably secure authentication systems use some permutation of the system I describe here.
+All reasonably secure authentication systems use some permutation of the system I describe here.

 .. warning:: Technical jargon ahead